Benedict's admirers keep streaming to Vatican to honor him

 VATICAN CITY (AP) — For a second day, lines of people wanting to honor Pope Emeritus Benedict XVI ’s service to the Catholic church snaked around St. Peter’s Square on Tuesday to view the late retired pontiff’s body.

-Benedict died on Saturday at age 95 after 10 years of retirement from the papacy and after increasingly frail health.
+Benedict died on Saturday at age 95, 10 years after retiring from the papacy — the first to do so in 600 years — and after increasingly frail health.
 His body lies in state in St. Peter’s Basilica, where thousands of faithful and curious came for the viewing.

 On Monday, the first day the general public could view the body, around 65,000 people paid their respects — about double what Italian security had predicted.
 A third day of viewing is set for Wednesday.

-On Thursday, Pope Francis will lead the funeral Mass at St. Peter’s Square for his predecessor, the first pontiff in 600 years to resign.
+On Thursday, Pope Francis will lead the funeral Mass at St. Peter’s Square for his predecessor, whose retirement lasted two years longer than his papacy, which began in 2005.

+Along with the rank-and-file faithful or the simply curious also came some notable figures from politics and Catholic hierarchy

+Hungarian Prime Minister Viktor Orbán was among those coming to the basilica viewing Tuesday morning.
+Like Benedict did, Orbán has crusaded for a revival of what conservatives in Europe view as Europe’s Christian roots.

-The basilica’s doors opened before dawn on Tuesday and among those paying respects was 6-year-old Miriam Groppelli, who is an altar server in her parish in Milan.
+The basilica’s doors opened before dawn on Tuesday.
+Among those paying respects was 6-year-old Miriam Groppelli, who is an altar server in her parish in Milan.

 “I told her his story and she was really excited to come to Rome to say goodbye,” the father said.
 “Benedict has been very important for the Church, his speeches were so clear and beautiful, he leaves a great legacy of knowledge.”